Damzwan/sketchmate/docs/DRAW_ENGINE_MAINTHREAD_REVIEW.md

 ## What is *not* worth doing

-- `android:largeHeap="true"` — the WebView renderer is a separate process; it does not apply.
+- `android:largeHeap="true"` — still correct to skip.
+It only changes the app's managed-heap class and is not a direct remedy for WebView/native graphics allocations, GPU hangs or main-thread stalls.
+WebView output is integrated with the app window's HWUI pipeline, so reducing render work remains relevant;
+  the full ANR trace, rather than a process-model assumption, must establish the dependency chain.
+See `DRAW_ENGINE_PERF.md` → "0.4.4 field pass".
 - Re-enabling Fabric `objectCaching` globally — it caches at live viewport zoom, which is exactly what M4's tier-keyed cache exists to avoid.
 - Abandoning tiling.
 Both existing audits reach the same conclusion and the code